MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-setup.md

 By default, the Sales Order Agent is assigned the **SOA AGENT – EDIT** permission set.
 This permission set restricts access to only the objects, data, and UI elements (such as pages, fields, and actions) necessary for handling sales quote requests.
 You can change the agent's permissions on the **Agents** page; however, the agent must be first disabled to make these changes.

-Business Central provides the following system permission sets for administrators to control user access to the agent's functionality:
+Business Central provides the following system permission for administrators to control user access to the agent's functionality:

 * **"Configure All Agents"**: Grants access to manage the configuration settings of the Sales Order Agent.
 * **"Manage Agent Tasks"**: Allows users to work with agent tasks displayed in the Copilot pane.